Several years ago, we foreclosed on our home. I hope you will learn from our mistakes with these tips to avoid a home foreclosure.

 We bought at the height of the market, in 2006.

-And we held onto that little house for four more years.
+Still, we held onto that little house for four more years.

 We tried to sell the home in between renters.
 We prided ourselves that our meager savings and tenants had enabled us to never miss a payment.